-Triangle Business Journal in Raleigh-Durham, N.C., one of the fastest growing media outlets in the nation, is looking for a top-notch reporter who can marry strong traditional journalism skills – source building, sharp news judgment, interviewing prowess, strong analytical and investigative reporting, clear writing, document use – with online and social media know-how.
-Whatever the platform, this reporter will produce content that is accompanied by perspective and context for a vibrant audience of business owners, executives and professionals in the Raleigh-Durham-Chapel Hill region of North Carolina, is one of the fastest-growing areas in the country.
+Triangle Business Journal in Raleigh-Durham, N.C., one of the fastest growing media outlets in the nation and the winner of three Society for Advanced Business Editing and Writing awards in 2023, is looking for a top-notch reporter who can marry strong traditional journalism skills – source building, sharp news judgment, interviewing prowess, strong analytical and investigative reporting, clear writing, document use – with online and social media know-how.
+Whatever the platform, this reporter will produce content that is accompanied by perspective and context for a vibrant audience of business owners, executives, and professionals in the Raleigh-Durham-Chapel Hill region of North Carolina, which is one of the fastest-growing areas in the country.

-Specifically, this reporter will cover commercial real estate and residential real estate, producing everything from scoops about important commercial and residential real estate deals, expansions, relocations, to coverage of important real estate events, trends and major real estate executives — essentially adding a face and a personality to the story.
-A good Triangle Business Journal reporter is editor of his or her own beat coverage, and is easily able to assess what merits a story, an in-depth investigation or just a brief.
+Specifically, this reporter will cover the growth around the Triangle, producing everything from scoops on important business issues in the community to profiling some of the executives who may be quietly charting their companies to unprecedented growth — essentially adding a face and a personality to the story.
+A good Triangle Business Journal reporter is the editor of his or her own beat coverage and is easily able to assess what merits a story, an in-depth investigation, or just a brief.

 Ability to work both independently and collaboratively